If you want to be an AI-driven company, don’t solely talk AI.

 The perfect fit

-Much like any other tool, in unqualified hands, AI is largely useless if not dangerous (more about that in my coming post on Culture).
+Much like any other tool, in unqualified hands, AI is largely useless if not dangerous.
 So, once you have the tools, you have to learn how to use them.
 When it comes to building your team of data science talents, you have a choice to make: do you hire them immediately, or do you wait more than ten months to hire them?

 Why 10 months?
 I’ve realized when talking to our clients that this is the average time it takes for a company to successfully onboard a data scientist with no outside help.
 If you’re looking for true and rare talents, you’ll need substantially more time.